F-I-D-O/Manuals/manuals/Programming/C++/C++ Workflow.md

 Appart from the build pipeline, we also cover the dependency management.
 For this, we focus on the dependency manager vcpkg.

 # Compiler Toolchains
-There are various toolchains available on Windows and Linux, but we limit this guide for only some of them, specifically those which are frequently updated and works great with Clion.
+There are various toolchains available on Windows and Linux, but we limit this guide for only some of them, specifically those which are frequently updated and works great with CLion.

 ## MSYS2 (Windows)